vcl-xx/cue.language/readme.markdown

 The iterators all operate on Strings, not Readers, which makes this library unsuitable for use on texts too large to fit in memory.

-The SentenceIterator incorrectly breaks on "Mrs." and "Ms.", though it works just fine with "Mr.".
-I have reported this bug to Sun, since my SentenceIterator relies on the JDK BreakIterator.

 ## Help needed! ##

 cue.language has exactly 0% test coverage.
 Fastidious programmers